An Experimentally Informed Continuum Grain Boundary Model: Non-physical behavior for

 \section{Non-physical behavior for $\alpha=0$}

-The initial condition $\partial_x \theta$=1.05 shown in \fig{ThetaVsX_J1form_cspline_Expli_gt_1p05_a2_0_TT_0p09} is in the non--convex region of the SED function curve shown in \fig{GBEnergyVsGradTheta_Piecewise_Cubic_Splinefit} and $\alpha=0$.
-The $\theta$ profile at $t = 0.09$ shows non-physical oscillations near the transition layer and the corresponding total free energy in \fig{EnergyVsTime_J1form_cspline_Expli_gt_1p05_a2_0_TT_0p09} also increasing with oscillations.
+The initial condition $\partial_x \theta$=1.05 shown in \fig{FigC1a} is in the non--convex region of the SED function curve shown in \fig{GBEnergyVsGradTheta_Piecewise_Cubic_Splinefit} and $\alpha=0$.
+The $\theta$ profile at $t = 0.09$ shows non-physical oscillations near the transition layer and the corresponding total free energy in \fig{FigC1b} also increases with oscillations.
 The system shows more non-physical behavior as time progresses.
 Therefore, it is essential to introduce $\alpha>0$ to attain a physically reasonable $\theta$ evolution as demonstrated in Section \ref{sec:random_initial_condition}.